Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled Speech Representations: Contrastive Predictive Coding Supported Factorized Variational Autoencoder

-prefers the posterior $q(\mathbf{z}_t)$ to be uninformative which helps encoding information into $\mathbf{s}$ rather than $\mathbf{Z}$.
-However, it also harms reconstruction which is why we only choose a small value $\beta{=}10^{-3}$ here.
+that is added to the \gls{VAE} objective prefers the posterior $q(\mathbf{z}_n)$ to be uninformative which helps encoding information into $\bar{\mathbf{s}}$ rather than~$\mathbf{Z}$.
+However, it also harms reconstruction which is why it should not be weighted too high either.

-While in the subsequent sections adversarial regularizations are presented to enforce disentanglement, two simple measures to encourage the model to access speaker information via the speaker encoder are the following.
-First, during training we distort the speaker properties in the input of the content encoder using \gls{VTLP} \cite{jaitly2013vocal} yielding the distorted signal $\mathbf{X}'_1$. \gls{VTLP} was originally proposed to increase speaker variability when training speech recognition systems.
-For this purpose, the center bins of the mel-filter-banks are randomly remapped using a piece-wise linear warping function: with warping factor $\alpha{\sim} \text{LogUniform}(0.8,1.25)$ and boundary frequency~$f_\text{hi}{\sim}\text{Uniform}(0.6,0.8)$.

-Second, we perform instance normalization \cite{ulyanov2016instance} of the content encoder input, i.e. each log-mel-band is locally, i.e. for each input signal separately, normalized to zero mean and unit variance, yielding the content encoder input $\mathbf{X}''_1$.
-The signal that has to be reconstructed, however, is the undistorted and globally-only normalized signal $\mathbf{X}_1$.
-We perform instance normalization also in the hidden layers of the content encoder instead of batch normalization as used in the speaker encoder and the decoder.
-Instance normalization has been frequently used for speech recognition \cite{jahn2016wide} suggesting that it retains the content information while normalizing static properties of the signal.
-It also has been found useful to encourage speaker-content disentanglement \cite{chou2019one}.
+Another simple additional measure to encourage disentanglement is to remove or distort utterance-level properties in the input of the content encoder.
+Then, $\mathbf{X}$ cannot be reconstructed without accessing information via the style encoder.
+First, during training we distort speaker properties using \gls{VTLP} \cite{jaitly2013vocal}. \gls{VTLP} was proposed to increase speaker variability when training speech recognition systems.
+For this purpose, the center bins of the mel-filter-banks are randomly remapped using a piece-wise linear warping function.
+Second, we perform \gls{IN} \cite{ulyanov2016instance} on the content input, i.e., the individual log-mel bands of each input signal are normalized across time to zero mean and unit variance.
+We perform \gls{IN} also in the hidden layers of the content encoder, instead of batch normalization used in the other sub-networks, which has been found useful to encourage speaker-content disentanglement~\cite{chou2019one}.